If you’re holding U.S. dollars, 2019 is the best year in a long time for harnessing your buying power abroad.

 #3 Mexico: Still The First Choice For Americans And Canadians

-If you’re buying in U.S. dollars, your buying power in Mexico is now 58% greater than it was in 2013… and your buying power has increased 5.5% since last year.
+If you’re buying in U.S. dollars, your buying power in Mexico is now 50% greater than it was in 2013… and your buying power has increased by 3.4% since last year.

-Properties trade in U.S. dollars or Mexican pesos, depending on the market.
+Properties trade in U.S. dollars or Mexican pesos.
 The latter is where your increased buying power lies.

 Mexico offers well-developed coastlines along the Pacific, the Gulf Coast, and the Caribbean.
 The options for coastal living are limitless, despite the widely held misconception that foreigners can’t buy coastal property here.

-Mexico also offers a wealth of well-preserved Spanish-colonial cities.
-Climates vary from cool highland and mountain environments to the warm beaches on both sides of the country.
+Mexico also offers a wealth of well-preserved, Spanish-colonial cities.
+Climates vary from cool highland and mountain environments to warm beaches on both sides of the country.

 Mexico offers some practical advantages, too.
-First, there’s more English spoken in Mexico than in any other non-English-speaking country I’ve visited.
+First, there’s more English spoken in Mexico than any non-English-speaking country I’ve visited.

-The country’s residency process is among the world’s easiest, even easier than that in Colombia.
+Their residency process is among the world’s easiest, even easier than Colombia.
 I received my visa about 20 minutes after applying at the Mexican consulate in Phoenix.
 Better yet, they accepted English-language documents, had English-speaking agents, and did not require apostilled certifications.

 You can drive to Mexico.
-So if you’re planning to bring a household or to travel back and forth, this proximity can save you a lot of money and hassle.
+So if you’re planning to bring a household or travel back and forth, its proximity can save you a lot of money and hassle.

-Also, while you can’t use Medicare overseas, retired in Mexico, you could drive over the border to get your health care in the States.
-Quite a few expats in Ensenada, for example, travel across the border to San Diego for their major health care needs.
+Also, for those who are eligible for Medicare, remember that you can’t use it overseas, but in Mexico, you can drive over the border to get your health care in the States.
+Quite a few expats in Ensenada, for example, receive their major health care across the border in San Diego.

-Mexico is my choice for the most hassle-free option for retiring overseas or owning a second home abroad.
+Mexico is my choice for the most hassle-free country in which to retire or own a second home abroad.

 #4 Chile: A First-World Option That’s Once Again Affordable

-Chile offers a 46% increase in buying power to the dollar-holder for properties priced in Chilean pesos.
-Your increase in buying power increased by almost 8% this past year.
+Chile enjoys a 43% increase in buying power to the U.S. dollar-holder for properties priced in Chilean pesos.
+Your buying power increased by 12.2% this past year.

 Chile covers a long latitude, so there are plenty of options for seaside living in a wide range of climates.
-One of Chile’s biggest selling points is that it has four seasons that are opposite those in the Northern Hemisphere.
+One of Chile’s big selling points is that it has four seasons that are opposite to those in the Northern Hemisphere.
 So if you have a second home there, you can enjoy your favorite season twice each year.
-The country is also geographically diverse, with mountains, lakes, deserts, a long coast, a wine region, and great cities with plenty of skiing, fishing, and wildlife.
+It’s also diverse, with mountains, lakes, deserts, a long coast, a wine region, and great cities with plenty of skiing, fishing, and wildlife.

-Over the past 17 years since my first trip to Chile the only complaint I’ve heard from potential expats has been that it’s expensive.
-But at today’s exchange rates, property and cost of living are bargains, especially in the context of the lifestyle you get.
+Over the past 17 years, since my first trip to Chile, the only complaint I’ve heard from potential expats was that it’s expensive.
+But at today’s exchange rates, property and cost of living are a bargain for the lifestyle you get.

 If there’s a disadvantage to Chile, it’s the distance from the States.
 The flight takes over nine hours, although the airlines serve a good number of U.S. cities from Santiago.